Frequently Asked Questions

 What kinds of clocks do you repair?

 We do not repair grandfather clocks, 400-day/anniversary clocks, digital timekeepers, wristwatches, or pocket watches.
+This focus allows us to give each clock the time, care, and expertise it deserves.

 How long does a typical repair take?